Mateo-tem/discord-modals/README.md

 </div>

-> **A package that allows your bot of discord.js v13 & v14 to create the new awesome Discord Modals and interact with them.**
+> **A package that allows your discord.js v13 and v14 bot to create, and interact with Modals, a new Discord feature.**

 # 🔎 Installation